kinshuk4/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Couple of Points:
+* Selecting the threshold values for color and sobel gradient is challenging and time consuming.
+While S channel is good, but it still has problems when there is high contrast in color of the road or when there is shadow on the road or there is vehicle going through the road.
+* Dealing with curvature is problematic, and when I tried the harder challenge videos, it certainly failed to find the lane.
+* Sometimes, lane have some markings in the middle and this approach assumes only the small part i.e. half of the lane is actual lane, which can be challenging when driving the actual vehicle.